inivekin/abosa/abosa.typ

 left unstrung on this frozen glen, ablow a sky quartered by light, over cutting cold ben midden?
+With no concern nor decision
+I can't discern if fall or float, what could be cratered collision reduced itself to asymptote.
+Excavation being thorough,
+no sensation stirs me writhing, matching ambient sub-zero, thermals would show nothing living.
+Yet, seemingly my suit withstood, though numb to burns of re-entry, would do more harm than any good to check diagnostic sentry.
+I cannot process what's to come, returned to flat chronology.
+I'll wait on my delirium
+to resume rote tautology.
 ```]

 #set page(columns: 1)